PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 wrapper and earlier independent caller, and preserve both outer boundaries.
 Run affected and standard gates sequentially.
 Never create, update, or reopen a pull request.

+## Final boundary/Slice/Concat composite implementation

+The four-stage owner is now implemented in `passes/final_boundary_slice_concat_orchestration.py`.
+It accepts the existing callback-bearing terminal Slice/Concat context, forwards that complete context to recovery, forwards the exact nested shared pass context to the three layout children, and returns all four raw tuples unchanged.
+The lowerer replaces four unconsumed locals with one result and removes only redundant direct imports.

+The compatibility wrapper and earlier independent Slice/Concat invocation remain.
+Indexed final shape/activation convergence and the optional terminal elementwise-fanout guard remain the exact outer boundaries.
+Owner-aware AST coverage and runtime injection prove order, custom/shared context identity, raw-result identity, nested schema, and both recovery routes.

+Sequential validation passed: focused `4`, owner-aware focused `349`, affected `400`, terminal/efficiency `92`, core runtime `55`, result contracts `196`,
+phase-store `2`, and TensorFlow isolation/default-direct/`-cotof` `11`.
+Ruff,
+bytecode compilation, and whitespace checks passed.
+The store remains exactly 128 IDs and 128 owners; no model conversion was run.

+At resume, rerun the read-only unconsumed-result inventory after removal of these four locals.
+Select the next smallest source-adjacent and semantically closed pass-module-owned cluster, characterize it before production changes, and keep all verification under `uv` sequential and single-process.
+Never create, update, or reopen a pull request; use appropriately scoped commits and pushes only.